What is a home care visit?

 If you’re not eligible for social care funding and will be paying for care yourself, there are ways you can unlock additional payment streams to make the costs a little easier to manage.
 You may also decide to split your care between a professional or private carer, and a family member to make it more affordable too.

 And, if you or a loved one is particularly vulnerable to infections, or find it more difficult to recover from illness, you may want to request that your regular carers have undergone additional infection control training.
-It’s also worth asking for detailed guidance on their protective measures such as (PPE).
+It’s also worth asking for detailed guidance on their protective measures such as protective equipment (PPE).

 How do I prepare for a home visit?